 Learn from the same renowned PhD-level accounting experts and CPAs who teach courses at the UT Permian Basin campus.

-Graduate with a Master of Professional Accountancy in as little as one year.
+Graduate with a Master of Professional Accountancy in 2 to 4 years.

 Our program meets the Texas State Board of Public Accountancy requirements to sit for the CPA exam and attain certification in Texas.
 You can confirm whether it also meets your state’s board of accountancy requirements here.